 Here are my picks for this week!

-2. A diverse book that has already been released but you have not read
+2. Diverse book that has been released and you want to read

 3. Diverse book yet to be released and you want to read